Stable rules create freedom to improve

 - Bounded resources: candidate count, training compute, runtime memory, wall time, output size, and population size have external ceilings.

-- Data governance: training and inference data must satisfy consent, license, retention, jurisdiction, and minimization requirements.
+- Data stewardship: training and inference data satisfy consent, license, retention, jurisdiction, and minimization requirements.

-- Least privilege: model execution receives only task-specific capabilities through mediated interfaces.
+- Least necessary privilege: model execution receives only task-specific capabilities through mediated interfaces.

 - No-op admissibility: every cycle may conclude that the current system should remain unchanged.

-- Separation of code and model evolution: code changes use a distinct software-security and approval path.
+- Separated code and model evolution: code changes use a distinct software-engineering review path.

 - Evidence before release: no candidate reaches user-visible traffic without current independent evaluation and a rollback target.